h0lyl337/Drakaina-Botnet/README.md

 AIO Botnet/ watchdog/ server/ command and control in python, its simple and will be worked on in the future. for reverse shell you must open your port 1337 for the time being. will include details in the future.

-Progress:
+# TODO

-  windows = 80%
+ Mac Support

-  1) needs more commands
+ Linux Support

-  linux = 40%
+ More windows commands

-  mac = 0%
+ html gui

 # Watchdog: